Back to Articles

 Careful cross-referencing by those involved will also help ensure its internal integrity.

 Once the RASCI matrix is completed, you can help managers to identify the training required for people to fulfill their roles.
 Similarly, it may provide a useful opportunity to explore whether processes and ways are working are clear and effective.

 Along with the policy deployment matrix, the RASCI is a way to give developing managers an unambiguous framework which they can pick up and run with themselves.

 Finally, let’s see how you can help developing managers build confidence that things will go to plan.

 We have seen how management tools can help provide focus and structure, two components essential to ensure people know their contribution is owned and is important.

 Sustaining the behaviours and activities that will deliver results in a coordinated and controlled manner will require discipline by all concerned.
 You can help developing managers keep hold of the reigns by encouraging them to hold regular team meetings.
 Here, performance indicators can be reviewed, obstacles to progress identified, and improvement opportunities tackled.

 ‘Management’ may be thought to be a somehow less glamourous task than ‘leadership’.
-Yet without a clear sense of focus, appropriate structure, and day to day discipline, much of the potential willingness and ability of so-called ‘engaged’ workforce risks being misdirected and ultimately wasted.
+Yet without a clear sense of focus, appropriate structure, and day-to-day discipline, much of the potential willingness and ability of the so-called ‘engaged’ workforce risks being misdirected and ultimately wasted.
 Developing management skills in others through introducing and supporting the use of these simple tools is a vital task of all leaders.

 Want to keep up to date with best practice about Lean and Leadership and hear from others in similar continuous improvement and leadership roles about their success stories?